Adventure Sailing - Hobart to Sydney

 To book Enquire here

-This passage provides a great opportunity for intermediate sailors to experience challenging offshore sailing and to get a Bass Strait crossing under their belt.
+This passage provides a great opportunity for intermediate sailors to experience challenging offshore sailing and to get the Bass Strait crossing under their belt.

 It is also ideal for those looking to gain sea miles and offshore qualifying passages, in preparation for the Yachtmaster examination.